 There should not be a lot of repetition in the summary.
 Not every chapter will be summarized.
 Rather, it should reflect the views and ideas you developed in your thesis.
 You can also mention any research limitations here.
 The methodology you used should also be suited to the topic discussed.

 As you discussed your research, you may have suggested possible areas for future research.
-You can, however, elaborate on these suggestions in the conclusion.
+You can, however, elaborate on these recommendations in the conclusion.
 Ensure that all your findings have implications for your field.

 It is a good thesis when it contributes new knowledge to its field.
 You are giving your readers an impression of the contribution of your thesis in this way.
 Different ways can be used to emphasize your research's contributions: